 There is considerable documentation of Greenpeace both at the time and in retrospect.
 Irving Stowe himself wrote prolifically.
 Dorothy talked about his time at the underground newspaper called Georgia Straight which began as a hippy newspaper in the sixties in Vancouver.
 Georgia Straight still exists; they give away free copies on the street.
 Irving’s column, Greenpeace is Beautiful, was one of the first times the word ‘Greenpeace’ appeared in print.

 I’m amazed at this risky intervention at sea.
 Having grown up on island surrounded by the Atlantic Ocean, my love, fear and awe of the sea are deeply embedded.
 I’ve seen marches, boycotts, picket lines and even riots and was even involved in a few despite the risks.
 This breathtaking disregard for life and limb at sea is completely alien to me.
-I’m mesmerized by the TV interviews the crew members about the experience.
+I’m mesmerized by the video made in 2010 about life aboard the Esperanza: Life on Greenpeace’s Ship The Esperanza

 GRAPHIC: In 2021, the American Diversity Report became a partner with International Books for Peace and its initiative to honor Mother Earth.